patryk30/MyProjects/README.md

 # My Projects
 In this repository I include the most interesting projects I've done during my studies.

-## 1. Databases project
+## 1. F1 results analysis - DWH/BI group project
-Working environment: Microsoft SQL Server Management Studio 2018
+Working environment: Visual Studio, Microsoft SQL Server Management Studio, Power BI, Python

-The main aim of the project was to design relational database for the streaming platform which offers access to thousands of movies.
-Main points of the project:
-  * Tables creation by SQL code.
-  * Introducing indexes in order to improve SQL query performance.
-  * Writing several SQl SELECT queries to prepare some reports.
-  * Preparation of Stored Procedure due to which records with movie viewings older than definded time period are moved to the archive table.

-Detailed project description and report in Polish are in seperate files in 'Databases' folder.
+The main objective of the project was to provide the architecture and model of storing and processing data in a data warehouse.
+Then the main priority was to prepare reports using Business Intelligence systems (Power BI in that case), creating appropriate structures using the selected data set of Formula 1 racing results.
+The project milestones:
+  * Source data preparation - ErgastF1 data downloaded in the form of a relational database, while the weather data was downloaded from the API https://www.visualcrossing.com/ using the Python language.
+  * Data warehouse model design
+  * ETL process - SSIS (SQL Server Integration Services)
+  * Loading the warehouse into a business intelligence system and preparing reports - Microsoft Power BI

 ## 2. Cluster analysis
 Working environment: Python - Jupyter notebook, Spyder